 Creating the required directories

-For the purposes of this setup, we will set up everything in the localhost as a demonstration.
-We need three directories: Two to store data, and one to access it.
-In a real-world scenario, the two directories storing data would be dedicated drives, but for now we will set them up as simple directories.
+For the purposes of this setup, we will set up everything on one machine.
+We need three directories: Two to store data, and one for client.
+In a production scenario, the two directories storing data would be dedicated drives, but for now we will set them up as simple directories as that works as well for testing purposes.

 mkdir /mnt/hd1 # Storage 1